 Safe Harbor Crisis Center offers a variety of supportive educational groups.
 All groups are free and confidential.
 Some classes accept walk-ins, while others require preregistration.
 Please see below for our current group offerings and registration requirements.
+Please call 801-444-9161 to enroll in groups.

 Domestic Violence Support Groups cover topics, such as assertiveness and boundaries, conflict resolution, safety planning, understanding anger, and the effects of domestic violence on children.
 We offer support groups for special populations including male survivors, teens, and Spanish speaking clients.